 Once ago Delaware faced no competition in sports betting as it was the only eastern state who offered it.
 It has been involved with horse race betting and other forms of gaming since colonial times.
 Nowadays, it is quickly losing that luxury and is beginning to meet some competition.
 However, the DE Lottery is the leading lottery in state-regulated sports betting.
 The state has three casinos total and the DE Lottery manages betting through all three, scooping up half of the proceeds in the process.
 The state handled over $7m in sports bets during the first three weeks.
-Regulators are expecting approval for online betting and mobile betting at approximately the end of 2018.
+Regulators are expecting approval for online betting and mobile betting sometime in the near future.

 The Mountain State legalized sports betting in March of 2018 and then soft-launched into the industry of online sports betting at the end of August 2018.
 West Virginia became the fifth state to offer legal sports betting in the US.
 Hollywood Casino's opening on September 1st, 2018 brought in hundreds of thousands in sports wagers and has now partnered with DraftKings online sportsbook.
 Next in line was Mountaineer Casino who launched on November 21, 2018.
 FanDuel operates its sportsbook at the Greenbrier, a private West Virginia resort.
 DraftKings and fanDuel currently operate the only two betting apps in the state.